fernandezpablo85/vscode_docker/README.md

 - having redis running on your dev box

-The only requirement is having docker up and running.
+The only requirement is having docker (and vscode) up and running.

 ## Usage

-- Open this project with a recent version of vscode.
-Update if in doubt.
+- Install a recent version of vscode and the [remote development extension](- Install the [remote development extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)

+- Open this project folder

 - You will be prompted to reopen folder in container.
 Choose yes.